Skip to main content

 Contents of this Article

 Traditional file systems rely on folders to organize data, but as datasets grow larger and more complex, this method becomes inefficient.
 At TeselaGen, we take a different approach—one that emphasizes speed, flexibility, and ease of use.
 Instead of rigid folder structures, we provide a powerful search feature, flexible tagging, smart filters, and project-based organization, allowing you to efficiently manage your biological data without getting lost in hierarchical structures.
-Additionally, this organization allows you to interconnect your data, link abstract and physical entities, and even create workflows for automation of your data management.

 Searching Information